27 June 2012

 If you don’t follow Josh and Ryan at The Minimalists, you should.
 Because I do.
 And they’re awesome.

-After finding this blog and learning about these two groovy cats about a year ago, I've followed them ever since and have endeavored to live a minimalist lifestyle as much as is possible with a wife and two kids (hint: I like to spoil my family).
+After finding this blog and learning about these two groovy cats about a year ago, I’ve followed them ever since and have endeavored to live a minimalist lifestyle as much as is possible with a wife and two kids (hint: I like to spoil my family).
+And a recent post about money has me thinking not for the first time about minimalism and it’s broad implications for architecture, specifically in the area of cost versus value as it applies to materials, construction and services.